masterDev07/BelBedu9/README.md

 Welcome to the revolutionary world of **Bel Bedu9**, an innovative message notification application designed to transform and elevate your prayer experience! 🙏✨ This cutting-edge app harnesses the power of your computer monitor or 📺 TV, paired with captivating audio notifications, to deliver timely alerts before the adhan, during the adhan, and for the iqamah.
 With remarkable precision, **Bel Bedu9** calculates the five daily obligatory prayer times based on your exact GPS location in Indonesia. 🇮🇩🕌

+The Hijri calendar day begins at sunset, specifically at 6:00 PM 🌇.
+This timing aligns with the lunar cycle 🌙, where each new day starts with the appearance of the new moon 🌑, making it essential for various Islamic observances and practices.
+The Hijri calendar operates on a lunar basis, and each month starts with the sighting of the new moon.
+The day is considered to begin at sunset, which is crucial for determining the start of daily prayers 🙏, fasting 🌅, and other religious activities.
+This timing is particularly significant during the month of Ramadan 🌙, where the daily fast begins at dawn and ends at sunset, marking the transition to the next day in the Hijri calendar.

+Understanding this system helps in accurately observing Islamic rituals and maintaining the correct schedule for prayers and fasting throughout the month ⏰.
+To facilitate this understanding, the **GUI Bel Bedu9** displays the Hijri date for the following day at 6:00 PM 🌇.
+With this feature, users can easily grasp the principles of the Hijri calendar 📅, which emphasizes that each day begins at 6 PM.
+This is particularly beneficial for speakers during Ramadan 🌙, especially for those delivering short sermons (kultum) after Isha prayers 🙏, as they will no longer need to manually add an extra day to their calculations.

 **Bel Bedu9** is perfect for a variety of settings, including homes, mosques, offices, hospitals, markets, restaurants, and cafes.
 It not only announces the